Roof Giant Guide to Roof Insulation

 All of our roof insulation products have been chosen specifically to make your home as cost-effective and energy-efficient as possible.
 If you decide to insulate your home then you could be saving on your energy bills, as well as helping to protect the environment.
 In this guide, we will explain the different types of insulation, their most common application as well as some of their advantages and disadvantages.

-Types of Roofing Insulation
+Types of roofing insulation

 Rigid insulation boards (also known as sheet loft insulation, insulation foam board, loft boards, or rigid foam boards) typically come in sheets and are available in a range of different materials, sizes and thicknesses.
 They are made by blending a number of materials to form a rigid foam product and are primarily used on the roofs, walls and floors of domestic housing, offices, retail, educational and industrial spaces.
 Suitable for both flat and pitched roof applications, we stock a range of PIR boards from world-class manufacturers including Kingspan, Celotex and Xtratherm that suit a variety of budget and application requirements.